Find Cheap Mobile Home Insurance Quotes in Texas

 In Texas, although a mortgage lender can choose to make insurance a requirement, it can't require that a borrower buy coverage that exceeds the replacement value of the home and its contents.
 The only way to avoid getting mobile home coverage in Texas is to buy a manufactured home outright and place it on private property.

-In either case, we recommend purchasing mobile home insurance because the policy serves as financial protection.
-Without it, you'd be solely responsible for paying for any damage that occurs to your mobile home.
-Home repair costs covered by an insurance policy, like a roof leak stemming from a tree falling on your home, can quickly add up, so it's best to have financial protection.
+In either case, you should get mobile home insurance because the policy serves as financial protection.
+Without it, you'd have to pay out of pocket for any damage that occurs to your mobile home.
+Home repair costs covered by an insurance policy, like a roof leak stemming from a tree falling on your home, can quickly add up, so it's best to have the safeguard that insurance provides.

 Mobile home insurance policies typically cover wind and hail damage, but these may be excluded if you live near the coast.
 Homes in this area of Texas are susceptible to flood, wind and hail damage.
-If you're having trouble getting flood insurance in the private market, you could purchase it through the National Flood Insurance Program, which allows homeowners to buy federally backed flood insurance.
+If you're having trouble finding flood insurance in the private market, you could buy it through the National Flood Insurance Program, which allows homeowners to buy federally backed flood insurance.

 - San Patricio

-If the mobile home is located within the limits of the following cities and east of Highway 146, then property is also eligible for TWIA wind and hail coverage:
+If the mobile home is located within the limits of the following cities and east of Highway 146, then property is also eligible for TWIA wind and hail coverage in: